IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 * *maximum transaction size* (*maxTxSize*)
 * *maximum block header size* (*maxBlockHeaderSize*)
 * *maximum size of a serialized asset value* (*maxValueSize*)

-*maximum script execution/memory units in a single block*
+* *maximum script execution/memory units in a single block* (*maxBlockExecutionUnits[steps/memory]*)

-* ( ^ { * } n$maxBlockExecutionUnits[steps/memory]*)
 * *minimum fee coefficient*(*txFeePerByte*)
 * *minimum fee constant*(*txFeeFixed*)

-*minimum fee per byte for reference scripts*
+* *minimum fee per byte for reference scripts* (*minFeeRefScriptCoinsPerByte*)
-(*minFeeRefScriptCoinsPerByte*) - *minimum Lovelace deposit per byte of serialized UTxO* (*utxoCostPerByte*) - *governance action deposit*
+* *minimum Lovelace deposit per byte of serialized UTxO* (*utxoCostPerByte*)

-* (*govDeposit*)
+* *governance action deposit* (*govDeposit*)

 #### Guardrails

-PARAM-03 (y) Critical protocol parameters require an SPO vote in addition to a DRep vote:SPOs**must**say$^ { prime prime } y e s ^ { prime prime }$with a collective support of more than 50% of all active block production stake.
+PARAM-03 (y) Critical protocol parameters require an SPO vote in addition to a DRep vote: SPOs **must** say "yes" with a collective support of more than 50% of all active block production stake.
 This is enforced by the guardrails on the stake pool voting threshold.

-PARAM-04(x)At least 3 months **should** normally pass between the publication of an off chain proposal to change a critical protocol parameter and the submission of the corresponding on-chain governance action.
+PARAM-04(x) At least 3 months **should** normally pass between the publication of an off-chain proposal to change a critical protocol parameter and the submission of the corresponding on-chain governance action.
 This guardrail may be relaxed in the event of a Severity 1 or Severity 2 network issue following careful technical discussion and evaluation.

 #### Parameters that are Critical to the Gvernance System

-* *delegation key Lovelace deposit*(*stakeAddressDeposit*)
+* *delegation key Lovelace deposit* (*stakeAddressDeposit*)
 * *pool registration Lovelace deposit* (*stakePoolDeposit*)
 * *minimum fixed rewards cut for pools* (*minPoolCost*)

-#### DRep deposit amount*(*dRepDeposit*)
+* *DRep deposit amount* (*dRepDeposit*)

-* *minimal Constitutional Committee size*(*committeeMinSize*)
+* *minimal Constitutional Committee size* (*committeeMinSize*)
-* *maximum term length (in epochs) for the Constitutional Committee members*
+* *maximum term length (in epochs) for the Constitutional Committee members* (*committeeMaxTermLimit*)

-(*committeeMaxTermLength*)

 #### Guardrails

-PARAM-05(y)DReps **must**vote$^ { prime prime } y e ^ { prime prime }$with a collective support of more than 50% of all active voting stake.
+PARAM-05 (y) DReps **must** vote "yes" with a collective support of more than 50% of all active voting stake.
 This is enforced by the guardrails on the DRep voting thresholds.

-PARAM-06 (x) At least 3 months **should** normally pass between the publication of an off chain proposal to change a parameter that is critical to the governance system and the submission of the corresponding on-chain governance action.
+PARAM-06 (x) At least 3 months **should** normally pass between the publication of an off-chain proposal to change a parameter that is critical to the governance system and the submission of the corresponding on-chain governance action.
 This guardrail may be relaxed in the event of a Severity 1 or Severity 2 network issue following careful technical discussion and evaluation.

 ### 2.2.
 Economic Parameters